Ana-Niko-byte/zenlist/README.md

 - ## Automated Testing

-Tests are compiled in files with the following naming convention: '_test_*.py_'.
+Tests are compiled in files with the following naming convention: `test_*.py`.
 This section is broken down by app, with a brief overview of testing procedures.

 ### Scrum App
 - test_forms.py